shadowaxe99/decker/README.md

 ## Usage

-1. Enter the influencer's name and brand in the provided form.
+1. Enter the founder's name and startup name in the provided form.
 2. Click the "Submit" button to generate a pitch deck.
 3. Download the generated pitch deck and impress the world!